 Many indoor cats love to nibble plants, but what’s a home without plants?
 My friend Shenandoah had a good idea: Just tell me which plants are safe for cats so I don’t have to worry about this behavior.
 Most plants can weather some nibbling.

 So I did some research at the aspca.org database and ended up with a list of common houseplants that are safe, and four common ones that are not.
 I think that many cats show an instinct to avoid poisonous plants, but there is no guarantee of that.
 (Case in point: Phil and Joel pulled down the Pothos recently, so we had to get rid of it.)

 House plants that are safe for cats

-You and your cat can enjoy the Feng Shui of this lovely greenery in your home.
+You and your cat can enjoy the Feng Shui and air cleansing of this lovely greenery in your home.

 1. Most types of ferns are safe….Boston Fern, Sword Fern, Button Fern, Cliff break fern, Mother Fern, Carrot Fern and most other ferns.

 With ferns, according to the aspca database, you need only avoid: The very toxic Cycads (not really a fern, but also known as “Fern Palm” and Sago Palm) and the mildly toxic Asparagus Fern (aka Asparagus, Emerald Feather, Emerald Fern, Sprengeri Fern, Plumosa Fern, Lace Fern, Racemose Asparagus, Shatavari, Asparagus densiflorus cv sprengeri).

 3. Fish Pole Bamboo (Phyllostachys aurea) is safe **

 This is that tall bamboo you see used as screens indoors and out, as shown here.